Wood finishes are trending back to penetrating oils: Wood Cuts

 As technology advanced, polyurethane finishes were developed to meet this consumer demand.
 Polyurethanes are blends of synthetic resins that form a protective coating on the surface of the floor.
 These finishes are available in several types, including water-based, oil-based, acid-cured and moisture-cured.

 No matter which type is used, all polyurethane finishes are very easy to maintain.
 In most cases, routine maintenance includes using a microfiber mop to remove surface dust and dirt.
-If the floor is prefinished at the manufacturing facility, it may contain micro bevels between the floorboards.
+If it's prefinished hardwood flooring manufacturing facility, it may contain micro bevels between the floorboards.
 If this is the case, regular maintenance also should include using a vacuum with the beater bar turned off to remove dust, dirt and grit from between the floorboards.
 Then, when the floor needs a little more than just dust mopping or vacuuming, a wood flooring cleaner recommended by the manufacturer is all that is needed.
 It takes just a few minutes with the correct cleaner and a microfiber mop to clean the floor and maintain the shine.
 This is one of the reasons that these finishes have become so popular with busy consumers.

 Today, however, another trend is emerging with finishes.
 Within the past few years, there has been a subtle shift away from traditional polyurethane finishes and toward oiled finishes.
 Opinions about the reasons for this movement vary, but many agree that the shift has taken place in part due to the continuing consumer demand for green products and processes.